textograph/textograph-web/README.md

 the created graph can be uploaded to your own server or saved as an html file.
 ![textograph anki](img/image.png?raw=true)

+# Features
+* Creating tree graph from text
+* Supports both plain text and PDF as input source
+* Export graphs to anki flash card program
+* Save Graphs to remote server
+* Add pdf references to nodes **(new)**

 # Dependencies
 The code for creating graphs came from awesome [D3js](https://github.com/d3/d3) library and [radial tree](https://observablehq.com/@d3/radial-tidy-tree) and [collapsible tree](https://observablehq.com/@d3/collapsible-tree) implementations.
 # How to use